alicjamusial/meteo-station-pcb/README.md

 ### ◾ Adjust it to your needs!
-This is an absolutely hobbyst project :) You can use it as a reference to create something loads better.
+This is an absolutely hobbyst project :) You can use it as a reference to create something a lot better.

 ### ◾ License